Jacob Ognacevic

-Jacob Ognacevic is an American college basketball player for the Washington Huskies.
-He previously played for the Valparaiso Crusaders and the Lipscomb Bisons.
+Jacob Ognacevic is an American basketball player.
+He played college basketball for the Valparaiso Crusaders, Lipscomb Bisons and Washington Huskies.

 High school career

 Ognacevic attended Sheboygan Lutheran High School in Sheboygan, Wisconsin.
 As a junior, he averaged 30.2 points and 15.7 rebounds per game.
-The following year as a senior, her averaged 39.4 points and 16.1 rebounds per game.
+The following year as a senior, he averaged 39.4 points and 16.1 rebounds per game.
 He committed to play college basketball at Valparaiso University.

 College career

 As a freshman at Valparaiso, Ognacevic appeared in 28 games and averaged 6.3 points per game, before entering the transfer portal.
 He transferred to Lipscomb University and in his debut with the Bisons, he totaled 30 points and seven rebounds in a win over Birmingham–Southern.
 In Ognacevic's first season with Lipscomb, he made an instant impact.
 After averaging 17.7 points per game during the 2022–23 season, he suffered a knee injury and was forced to take a medical redshirt and miss the entirety of the 2023–24 season.
 He returned to Lipscomb for the 2024–25 season and emerged as the Atlantic Sun Conference's leading scorer.